rcongiu/Hive-JSON-Serde/CONTRIBUTING.md

 Update the [CHANGELOG](CHANGELOG.md) with the pull request number.
 A typical entry looks as follows.

+It can be generated automatically with `mvn generate-sources`.

 ```
 * [#123](https://github.com/rcongiu/Hive-JSON-Serde/pull/123): Reticulated splines - [@contributor](https://github.com/contributor).
 ```